 Many employers and recruiters tend to analyze hard skills through what is mentioned on a resume.
 The skills should be backed up by some sort of certificate, degree, or qualification.
 For example, there are many ways to learn how to build a financial model.

-One way is to take our Financial Modeling & Valuation Analyst (FMVA)® program.
+One way is to enroll in our Financial Modeling & Valuation Analyst (FMVA)® program.
 Through completion, not only will you get the opportunity to learn crucial skills to become a financial analyst, but you will also be rewarded with a certificate.
 The certificate can be mentioned on your resume to exemplify your qualifications.

 Hard Skills vs. Soft Skills